furkanmtorun/LabJournal.ai/README.md

 - **Monitoring and Alerting**
   - Centralized Logging: CloudWatch can be used to aggregate logs from Lambda and other services.
   - Metrics: Key indicators for business, cost, security, and technical aspects should be collected and monitored in a centralized system.
-  - Alerting: [Dependabot](https://github.com/dependabot) can scan for vulnerable dependencies and open pull requests to update them.
+  - Alerting: [Dependabot](https://github.com/dependabot) is enabled for core components and can be scaled to provide automated vulnerability scanning for additional technologies in the future.
 - **AWS**
   - Cost Analysis and Cost-Optimized Scaling: The current architecture is scalable, but it may be adjusted based on cost and alternative technologies or services.
   - Resilience: Multi‑Region support should be provided to the architecture and to reduce downtimes.